 Program Overview

 All classes follow a schedule, but Distance Education classes offer more flexibility.
-Courses have set due dates for assignments, quizzes, and discussion posts, and deadlines for reading or viewing course materials.
+Courses have set due dates for assignments, quizzes, and discussion posts, as well as deadlines for reading or viewing course materials.

 Online Courses